joshuafuller/adsbxcot-deploy/configuration_guide.md

 ### **3. Kubernetes (k3s)**

 Kubernetes offers a highly scalable and robust way to deploy ADSBXCOT for large-scale or multi-region setups.
-This guide assumes you’re using k3s, a lightweight Kubernetes distribution.
+This guide assumes you're using k3s, a lightweight Kubernetes distribution.

 #### **Configuration Files**